Skip to main content

 What does VPN bypass URL do?

-How can we capture the Agent's 'true' network IP address?
+How can we capture the Agent's 'real' network details?

-Operata has created a url (https://agent-service.operata.io/lookup) whose sole purpose is to capture the IP address of the device making a request to it, at the start of each call the Operata Browser extension makes a call to this url.
+Operata has created a 'bypass url' (https://agent-service.operata.io/lookup) that simply captures the IP address of the device making a request to it.

 What do customers need to do to enable this feature?